tp-1000/coding_events/README.md

 	add to list of tags
 	remove list of tags

   	get list of recommended events based on interested tags

   ** other features could include the ability to create an event and have that event tied to the user.
-Granting management privileges
+Granting management privileges to the creator.

   NOTE: This application was designed by LaunchCode, and my implementation would not have been possible without the help of many people at LaunchCode.